adrianwedd/space-weather/CONTRIBUTING.md

 ## Iteration 37 - Implementing Email Notifications for Critical Space Weather Events
 - Updated the backend with a sample method for implementing email notifications for critical space weather events using Flask-Mail.

+## Observations

+(Placeholder for observations about contributing to the project)

+## Insights

+(Placeholder for insights about the development process)

+## Guidelines for Contributions

+(Placeholder for guidelines that contributors should follow)

+## Iteration 38 - Review and Documentation Update
+- Conducted a comprehensive review of all documentation files.
+- Updated README.md and CONTRIBUTING.md to include placeholder sections for essential content.